Custom Fields

 ```

-To run the command in 64-bit PowerShell, create the Custom Field as a BAT script and call the 64-bit executable first.
+If the Custom Field is configured to run in a 32-bit context, some built-in cmdlets and modules may not be available.
+In that case, create the Custom Field as a BAT script and call the 64-bit executable explicitly.
 Use the **Sysnative** path when the command is launched from a 32-bit process on a 64-bit Windows device.

 C:\Windows\sysnative\windowsPowerShell\v1.0\powershell.exe "Get-LocalGroupMember -Group 'Administrators' | Select Name"